Marshal says fugitives had 8-hour head start on authorities

 Authorities say the couple overpowered their escorts and fled to Arizona.

-Gonzalez says it took the civilian guards two to three hours to break out.
+Gonzales says it took the civilian guards two to three hours to break out.

 He says the Barksdales had been gone for eight hours by the time investigators got there.

-Note: This story has been changed to correct the spelling of David Gonzales’ last name from Gonzalez.